KomodoPlatform/NotaryNodes/season5/candidates/daemonfox/README.md

   - 2016-2018 began building my own VMs and structuring a new GPU and ASIC mine.
 Dedicated Komodo mining and research began
     - Partnered with friends, we built out a server rack of dense GPU miners and some ASICs to participate in Komodo and other projects for the next several years
     - Joined many Komodo projects and volunteered time and testing
-    - Current participant in KMD, VRSC, LABS, DP, ZEXO, RFOX and am a SUPERNET holder, along with several other assets
+    - Current participant in KMD, VRSC, LABS, DP,and am a SUPERNET holder, along with several other assets
     - I was awarded a handful of bounties to date for different contests and testing done throughout the platform
 	    - Was 1 of 3 top pize winners during jl777 developing the POS64 solution, won by proving I could multi-daemon stake and gain an edge, leading to a patch
 	    - Won KMDLABS POS64 contests a few times as the alpha chains were tested.
 Ended as 1 of the top 5 total LABS holders day of final snapshot for production launch